esplito/coding-notes/testingjavascript/configure-jest-for-testing-js-applications.md

 ## Configure Jest’s Test Environment for Testing Node or Browser Code

-When running Jest, we can either run it in `node` or `jsdom`.
+When running Jest, we can either run it in `node` or `jsdom` (installed by default when installing jest).
 There's a little performance hit with using `jsdom`, so if your test code doesn't need access to the `window`-object, you could either run your test with the following command:
 ```bash
 npm t -- --env=node
 ```